JamesLowther/blog/content/Projects/Pls, I Want In - 2024.md

 ## Metrics
 In Prometheus, we used `ec2_sd_configs` to dynamically configure scrape targets, meaning we could scale our resources and be confident they would be monitored.
 Every server was running [node-exporter](https://github.com/prometheus/node_exporter) to provide the majority of our metrics.
 The router was also running [tc_exporter](https://github.com/fbegyn/tc_exporter) to provide metrics about our bandwidth limiting with TC.

+> [!Warning] VPN interfaces
+> By default, node-exporter will bind itself to all interfaces.
+This means if you run it on the VPN server, it will be bound to all of the `tun` interfaces created by OpenVPN.
+This can expose your metrics to teams.
+To fix this, we configured node-exporter to only bind was to the interface that was behind a security group.

 We used a number of pre-built node exporter dashboards in Grafana, such as [Node Exporter Full](https://grafana.com/grafana/dashboards/1860-node-exporter-full/), to help us visualize the health of our servers.
 We built a custom dashboard using the metrics provided by the game server, to monitor how well the game server services were running.

 ### Game server dashboard